MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/7-lifecycle-httpclient.md

 Once the ASP.NET Core runtime determines the `HttpClient` instance is no longer in use, it automatically disposes of it.

-You now have a completed project that includes a new *:::no-loc text="Create":::* RazorPage and its `PageModel` class.
-We've also walked through how your new `Create` RazorPage and its `PageModel` injects and calls the *:::no-loc text="ContosoPets.Ui":::* project's `ProductService` class methods that encapsulate HTTP request logic.
+You now have a completed project that includes a new *:::no-loc text="Create":::* Razor page and its `PageModel` class.
+You've also walked through how the `PageModel` injects and calls the `ProductService` class methods that encapsulate HTTP request logic.

 Next let's build, deploy, and test your updated project.